aj03794/fundamentals-of-software-architecture-2nd-edition/README.md

     - Domain design considerations cover behavior of the system and architectural characteristics define the "-ilities" (aka capabilities)
     - Design requirements specify WHAT the application should do
     - Architectural characteristics specify HOW to implement the requirements and WHY certain choices were made
+    - For example, performance may be an important architectural characteristic, but often don't appear in requirements documents
 - *An architecture characteristic influences some structural aspect of the design*
     - Consider scalability, no amount of clever design will allow a monolithic architecture to scale beyond a certain point - system must change to a distributed architectural style
     - Architects often pay close attention to operational architectural characteristics because they are the characteristics that most often require special structural support